 An adjustment will not be approved if it:

-• involves unreasonable costs to the awarding body;
+involves unreasonable costs to the awarding body;

-• involves unreasonable timeframes; or • affects the security and integrity of the assessment.
+involves unreasonable timeframes; or

+affects the security and integrity of the assessment.

 This is because the adjustment is not ‘reasonable’.

 Purpose of the policy

 The purpose of this policy is to confirm that Wilmslow High School has a written record which clearly shows the centre is leading on the access arrangements process and is complying with its obligation to identify the need for, request and implement access arrangements.
 (JCQ’s General Regulations for Approved Centres, section 5.4).
 This publication is further referred to in this policy as GR.